Often people say to me something like—

 Just like the many dot.com millionaires, plenty of success happens without a plan…

-But just like building a house, anyone who is serious about driving their pathway to success wants to step back and get clear on exactly how you’re doing it.
+But just like building a house, anyone who is serious about driving their path to success wants to step back and get clear on exactly how you’re doing it.

-The reason we are keeping this step super simple is that, while a plan of action is crucial, it is of course putting it to work that actually drives your pathway to success.
+The reason we are keeping this step super simple is that, while a plan of action is crucial, it is of course putting it to work that actually drives your path to success.

 4. Execute It